lerajk/SHOPICRUIT_TASK/README.md

 Step 3: Calulating the total sum by adding the values for every customer.

 Note: Shopify.js contains revenue calulated based on total_price and Shopify_USD.js contains revenue based on total_price_usd.
-The result.pdf shows the output (revenue calculated) by running the application.
+The Result.pdf shows the output (revenue calculated) by running the application.